Mechanic · Crash Stake originals 11 min read

 Betfury99.28 percentBFG dividend tokenThird on raw RTP; DeFi yield leader

-Stake99 percent (verified, uncapped max)Industry pioneer, deepest VIP track, no token utility, 2017 operational track recordCluster baseline reference
+Stake99 percent (verified, uncapped max)Category-defining brand, deepest VIP track, no token utility, 2017 operational track recordCluster baseline reference

 Shuffle / GamdomCluster at 99 percent (where Crash offered)Standard reciprocal curveStandard cluster